James Campbell (land commissioner): Controversial commissionership appointments

-Campbell's commissionership appointments gave him responsibility for adjudicating land claims for around half of the South Island; from Kaikoura and Westport in the north, to Glenavy and Cascade Point in the south.
+Campbell's commissionership appointments gave him responsibility for adjudicating land claims for around half of the South Island; from Kaikōura and Westport in the north, to Glenavy and Cascade Point in the south.
 He also had responsibility for issuing pasturage licences on Crown Land outside the block of land purchased by the Canterbury Association (the "Canterbury Block").
 As Commissioner of Crown Lands he issued over 50 pasturage licences covering an area of over one million acres.
 Unfortunately these licences were later declared invalid and quashed, creating considerable confusion and litigation.
 His outward letter-book contains more than 200 letters covering the period October 1851 to November 1853.

 It is possible that Grey's antipathy towards the Canterbury Association led him to appoint Campbell in order to frustrate the plans of the Colonists and delay the settlement of claims and the issuing of pasturage licences.
 Certainly Campbell, and George Grey's appointment of him as Commissioner, were strongly criticised by the press and prominent colonists.
 The Lyttelton Times and the Daily Southern Cross published articles stating:"There never was a more unfortunate or more offensive appointment than that of Col. Campbell... he was considered by all who came in contact with him to be wholly incompetent to discharge the duties of any responsible station... there could hardly have been found another man whose presence within this settlement, as an official, would have been so offensive to its inhabitants."

 An editorial in the Otago Witness expressed similar views about Campbell and added that his "gross ignorance" and "hostility to the [Canterbury] scheme" made him "an object of derision, sorrow and dislike".
 The Nelson Examiner and New Zealand Chronicle complained about the large area of land that Campbell was expected to administer and that his office was in Christchurch, while the Lyttelton Times harshly criticised the language and grammar Campbell used in his official notices.

 Henry Sewell described Campbell on 21 April 1853 as that:"doited old idiot who is about as fit to be Crown Commissioner as he is to be Lord Chancellor.
 He is in truth a compound of conceit, stupidity, ignorance and self importance, with a total incapacity for business of the meanest kind; withal he is mischievous and malignant; altogether as great an infliction on the poor Province of Canterbury as could have been sent, and for this Canterbury has to thank the tender mercies of Sir Geo.
 Grey."